issamelferkh/Camagru/README.md

 ### Question
 - config/setup.php -> how can I connect o DB if not exists ? !!!
 - config/setup.php -> execute une fois ou chaque fois ?
+- Once connected, user should or can modify his username, mail address or password ???

 ### Taches -> Objectif: finish user part
 - [ ] Sign up => At the end of the registration process, user should confirm his account via an unique link sent at the email address fullfiled in the registration form.